heremaps/gluecodium/docs/lime_idl.md

 * Can be a free-standing element at file level or can be placed in: class, interface, struct.
 * Description: declares a lambda type (a functional reference).
 Unlike the functions, specifying a return type for a lambda is required.
 For declaring lambdas with no return type, `Void` type should be used (like in the example above).
+When clarity is needed, it is possible to use lambda syntax with named parameters, for example: `lambda TimestampCallback = (currentDate: Date) -> Void`

 ### Child element declarations